dhjelmar/Finance/README.md

    - twri for equity vs. twri for baseline to obtain alpha and beta

 - glassdoor = evaluates an idea from github.com/bhjelmar (see glassdoor.pdf output)
+   - Note: Performance is calculated from Yahoo adjusted prices which do not always appropriately correct for stock splits.
+Coding does not correct for this yet.

 ## Supporting modules